Head of Policy and Programmes, West Midlands Combined Authority

 Board Member - Programme Advisory Board for Public Health Research, National Institute for Health Research

 The Advisory Board helps the NIHR to identify what areas of public health research are of particular relevance to local areas.
-As a Board member I develop and analyse proposals, and work with the Board to agree decisions on which proposals to support for further development.
+As a Board member he develops and analyse proposals, and works with the Board to agree decisions on which proposals to support for further development.

 National Value for Money lead and Head of Community Safety, Audit Commission

 Led national value for money work on community safety, with local councils, police and probation services.